openshift/origin-aggregated-logging/deployer/README.md

 ElasticSearch.
 This should already be done for you, but you should be aware how these work in case you want to customize anything.
-When logs from applications in a project are recorded, they are indexed by project name and date in the format `name.YYYY-MM-DD`.
-For matching a project's logs for all dates, an index pattern will be defined in Kibana for each project which looks like `name.*`.
+When logs from applications in a project are recorded, they are indexed by project name and date in the format `project.name.YYYY-MM-DD`.
+For matching a project's logs for all dates, an index pattern will be defined in Kibana for each project which looks like `project.name.*`.
 4. When first visiting Kibana, the first page directs you to create an index pattern.
 In general this should not be necessary and you can just click the "Discover" tab and choose a project index pattern to see